LeonAirRC/Jeti-Lua-Apps/Thermal Assist/README.md

 <img src="https://user-images.githubusercontent.com/57962936/115938776-0aeba180-a49c-11eb-8280-065e14868b05.png" width=320/>\
 Example: 'Weighted vectors' vs 'Best subsequence'

+#### Switch
+This switch can be used to change the algorithm in flight.
+If no switch is assigned, the algorithm can be chosen manually.\
+Due to a bug in the Lua-api the app cannot detect if this switch was deleted/unassigned.
+Therefore the button **F(1): Clr** has to be used to clear the switch and allow manual algorithm selection.
+(The same applies to the [zoom](#zoom-switch).)

 #### Minimum sequence length
 The best point will not be calculated if the current number of gps points is lower than the minimum length.